Object: Poster, ’Chateau Tongariro’

 |Title||Poster, ’Chateau Tongariro’|

-New Zealand Railways Publicity Branch (creating agency), circa 1932, Wellington
+New Zealand Railways Publicity Branch (publisher), circa 1932, Wellington

 Coulls Somerville Wilkie Ltd (printing firm), circa 1932, Wellington